StianJosok/tilt-pi-monitor-stack-docker-guide/tilt-pi-monitor-stack-docker-guide.md

 ### 1. Navigate to API Tokens

-On the left-hand side menu, hover over the upward pointing arrow, go to **API Tokens**.
-This is where we’ll generate a custom token to allow Telegraf to write data to our database.
+On the left-hand side menu, hover over the upward pointing arrow (Load data), go to **API Tokens**.
+This is where we’ll generate a custom token to allow Telegraf to write data to our database and for Grafana to read that data.

 ### 2. Generate a Custom Token

 1. Click **Generate API Token**.
 2. Choose **Custom API Token**.
-3. Give the token a meaningful description, like `telegraf_fermentation_write`.
+3. Give the token a meaningful description, like `telegraf_fermentation`.
 4. select **Buckets**
-5. Set **Write Permissions** for the `fermentation-data` bucket using the checkbox under the write side (which is also the right site).
+5. Set **Write Permissions** abd **Read Permissions** for the `fermentation-data` bucket using the checkboxes

 Click **Generate** to generate the token.

 A window will pop up with your newly created API token.
-You will only be able to see this once, so copy it.
+You will only be able to see this once, so copy it and paste it somewhere for use later.

+**Note:** There is a known bug where the copy button does not work properly, so highlight the token and copy it.

 ### 3. Update the `.env` File